 The Beltrami County Relay for Life is an important local fundraiser for the American Cancer Society, whose mission is to free the world from cancer.
 Until this ultimate goal is realized, they fund and conduct research, share expert information, support patients and spread the word about prevention.

 All of us know someone who has been through the terrible ordeal of cancer.
 Together we can make a difference!
 Join us in supporting this worthy cause.

 Earlier this week, a first-time homebuyer called me for an insurance quote.
-After I asked him the questions necessary to prepare his proposal, I asked if he had any questions for me.
-He did have one and asked, "What questions would you recommend that I ask other agents that I talk to?”
-I thought that was a great question - one that is worth answering for others as well.
+After I gone over the information necessary to prepare his proposal, I asked if he had any questions for me.
+He asked me, "When I call around to your competitors, what questions should I ask them?"
+I thought that was a great question - one worth answering via a dedicated blog post.

 Choosing an agent to develop a relationship with is an important decision.
 Most insurance consumers rely heavily on their agent for insurance knowledge and advice and to be there for them when they need help.
 Unfortunately, too often the only question insurance consumer actually ask prospective agents is how much the premium will be.
 While it’s certainly important to find an affordable insurance price, there are many other relevant questions to ask before hiring your personal insurance agent.
 So I’ve put together a list of interview questions that I hope you will find helpful.